Melisa-Zorraindo/EnviroGraphix/README.md

 # EnviroGraphix

 Welcome to EnviroGraphix!
-This project aims to foster environmental consciousness and sustainability by helping companies visualise their carbon footprint, and providing tips on how to reduce it.
+This project aims to foster environmental consciousness and sustainability by helping companies visualise their carbon footprint and providing tips on how to reduce it.

 ## Table of Contents